adopted-ember-addons/ember-data-factory-guy/README.md

   });

   // and to setup associations ...
-  var project = store.makeFixture('project');
+  var projectJson = store.makeFixture('project');
-  var user = store.makeFixture('user', projects: [project]);
+  var userJson = store.makeFixture('user', projects: [project.id]);

-  // and for lists
+  // OR
+  var userJson = store.makeFixture('user');
-  var users = store.makeList('user', 2, projects: [project]);
+  var projectJson = store.makeFixture('project', user: userJson.id);

-  // with fixture adapter all associations are treated as async, so it's
+  // will give you the same result, but with fixture adapter all associations
+  // are treated as async ( by factory_guy_has_many.js fix ), so it's
   // a bit clunky to get this associated data.
 When using DS.FixtureAdapter
-  // in view specs though, this clunk is dealt with for you. store.find('user', 1).then(function(user) {
+  // in view specs though, this clunk is dealt with for you.
+But remember,
+  // you don't have to use the Fixture adapter. store.find('user', 1).then(function(user) {
     user.get('name') == 'My name';
     user.get('projects').then(function(projects) {